 Please note – we are endeavouring to cater for people with special dietary needs and other requirements, where possible.
-You can leave details on your request form about this, and we will do our best to match this, but cannot guarantee we will always be able to.
+You can leave details when you request a parcel about this, and we will do our best to match this, but cannot guarantee we will always be able to.

 We are a surplus/waste food redistribution project.
 By definition, the food we are providing has been identified as waste and donated to us, for numerous reasons.

 - A certain product has been overstocked and the business the food’s come from needs to make room for other products